Dllamasm4412/GenAI/Week1/Readme.md

 Explain:
 1. Which files are currently in this project.
 2. What rules you must follow before editing files.
-3. What you would need from me before proposing a website plan.
+3. What information you would need from me before proposing a website plan.

 Do not create, edit, delete, or run anything yet.
 ```